 Ex.
 1011, 813; Ex.
 1004 ¶ 101.
-These prior art references demonstrate that even conservative mutations may significantly impact the PH20 polypeptide hyaluronidase function.
+These prior art references further demonstrate that even conservative mutations may significantly impact the PH20 polypeptide hyaluronidase function.

-Dr. Hecht also addressed the use of PH20 polypeptides as antigens for contraceptives, a use contemplated by the '520 patent.
+Dr. Hecht also addressed the use of PH20 polypeptides as antigens for contraceptives, a use contemplated by the '652 patent.
 See Ex.
-1001, 188:8-27; Ex.
-1003 ¶ 109.
-Dr. Hecht stated "subsequent publications reported negative results in experiments attempting to induce contraceptive by immunizing mammals (rats, mice) with PH20."
+1001, 187:47-67; Ex.
+1003 ¶ 112.
+Dr. Hecht testifies that "subsequent publications reported negative results in experiments attempting to induce contraceptive by immunizing mammals (rats, mice) with PH20."
 Ex.
-1003 ¶ 110 (citing Ex.
+1003 ¶ 113 (citing Ex.
 1019, 325; Ex.
 1020, 181; Ex.
 1021, 30310).
 Dr. Hecht cites to Rosengren (Ex.
 1061), which states "several attempts were made to immunize males with PH20 as an immunocontraceptive approach in animal models.
-These studies involved rabbits (45,46), mice, (47), and guinea pigs(48), and only the latter experienced infertility following PH20 immunization."
+These studies involved rabbits [], mice[], and guinea pigs[], and only the latter experienced infertility following PH20 immunization."
 Ex.
-1003 ¶ 111 (quoting Ex.
+1003 ¶ 114 (quoting Ex.
 1061, 1154 (internal citations omitted)).
-This shows that even the native PH20 polypeptide does not necessarily function as a contraceptive, and a "skilled artisan could not predict from the common disclosures' limited discussion of contraceptive vaccines which, if any, mutated PH20 polypeptides would confer contraceptive effect in humans."
+This shows that even the native PH20 polypeptide does not necessarily function as a contraceptive, and supports Dr. Hecht's testimony that a "skilled artisan could not predict from the common disclosures' limited discussion of contraceptive vaccines which, if any, mutated PH20 polypeptides would confer contraceptive effect in humans."
 Ex.
-1003 ¶ 113.
+1003 ¶ 116.
 These facts are analogous to those in AbbVie Deutschland GmbH & Co., KG v.
 Janssen Biotech, Inc., 759 F.3d 1285, 1300 (Fed.
 Cir.
-2014), where the claims contained structurally diverse antibodies, but the patent at issue only described structurally similar antibodies.
+2014), where the claims encompassed structurally diverse antibodies, but the patent at issue only described structurally similar antibodies.10

-Here, Patent Owner is asserting the '520 patent claims any sequence at least 91% identical to a PH20 polypeptide as an antigen that causes contraceptive activity, but the only evidence of contraceptive activity is for the native protein without any mutations.
-The evidence demonstrates that not all native PH20 molecules necessarily function as contraceptives, much less mutated forms that might differ in structure and binding affinities as antigens.
-Rather, even for the single mutations tested, the '520 patent employed a trial and error approach for hyaluronidase activity and did no testing to determine if any of the mutations had contraceptive function.
+Here, Patent Owner is asserting that claim 1 encompasses any sequence with the recited modification at position 320 and at least 91% identical to a PH20 polypeptide as an antigen that causes contraceptive activity, but the only evidence of contraceptive activity is for the native protein without any mutations.
+The evidence demonstrates that not even all native PH20 molecules necessarily function as contraceptives, much less mutated forms that might differ in structure and binding affinities as antigens.
+Rather, even for the single mutations tested, the '652 patent employed a trial and error approach for hyaluronidase activity and did no testing to determine if any of those modified polypeptides had contraceptive function.
 See Ex.
-1001, 225:11-22; see also In re Alonso, 545 F.3d 1015, 1020 (Fed.
+1001, 224:55-61; see also In re Alonso, 545 F.3d 1015, 1020 (Fed.
 Cir.
-2008) ("We have previously held in a similar context that 'a patentee of a biotechnological invention cannot necessarily claim a genus after only describing a limited number of species because there may be unpredictability in the results obtained from species other than those specifically enumerated." (quoting Noelle v.
-Lederman, 355 F.3d 1343, 1350 (Fed.
-Cir.
-2004))).
+2008) ("We have previously held in a similar context that 'a patentee of a biotechnological invention cannot necessarily claim a genus after only describing a limited number of species because there may be unpredictability in the results obtained from species other than those